joshb/joshb.github.io/articles/triangle_rasterization/index.md

     Color e2colordiff = (e2.Color2 - e2.Color1);
 ```

-    <p>The last task before looping through each span is initializing factors for interpolating values between the two points of the given edges, and step values for increasing the factors each time the loop runs:</p>
+The last task before looping through each span is initializing factors for interpolating values between the two points of the given edges, and step values for increasing the factors each time the loop runs:

 ```c++
 ​    // calculate factors to use for interpolation